Engenharia-Finder/OPTA-PROG-MODBUS-TCP-IP-NETWORK/README.md

 All 4 OPTA's communicate via TCP/IP, where each Ethernet cable is connected to a HUB.

+# PROG-IOT
+This programming is from Arduino Cloud and must be used in OPTA Advanced that will be connected to the Cloud.
+This programming has 30 Flout type readings.

 The three schedules have already been used for other projects, so some comments are not compatible with the schedule.